stakater/Forecastle/README.md

     Version: 1.0
 ```

+This configuration demonstrates how to set namespace selectors, customize the header's appearance, enable or disable the CRD feature, and add a custom app with specific properties.

 ## Features

-- List apps found in all namespaces listed in the configmap
-- Search apps
-- Grouped apps per namespace
-- Configurable header (Title and colors)
-- Multiple instance support
-- Provide Custom apps
-- CRD `ForecastleApp` for adding custom apps
-- Custom groups and URLs for the apps
-- Details per app

-## Running multiple instances of forecastle
+Forecastle boasts a range of functionalities designed to streamline the management and accessibility of applications in Kubernetes environments.
+Key features include:

+1. **Comprehensive App Listing**: Forecastle aggregates and displays apps from all namespaces specified in the ConfigMap, providing a centralized view of your resources.

+2. **Search Functionality**: Quickly locate specific applications with an intuitive search feature, enhancing user experience and efficiency.

+3. **Namespace Grouping**: Apps are neatly organized and grouped by their respective namespaces, making navigation and management more straightforward.

+4. **Customizable Header**: Tailor the look and feel of your Forecastle dashboard with configurable header options, including title customization and color schemes.

+5. **Support for Multiple Instances**: Forecastle is designed to support multiple instances, accommodating varied and complex deployment scenarios.

+6. **Custom Apps Integration**: Easily add non-Kubernetes or external applications to your dashboard for a more comprehensive overview of your tools and resources.

+7. **ForecastleApp CRD**: Utilize the ForecastleApp Custom Resource Definition to dynamically add custom applications, further enhancing the dashboard’s flexibility.

+8. **Custom Grouping and URLs**: Organize your applications into custom groups and assign specific URLs for tailored navigation and accessibility.

+9. **Detailed App Information**: Each application comes with detailed information, offering insights and essential details at a glance.

+## Scaling with Multiple Instances

+Forecastle's design allows for running multiple instances, providing scalability and flexibility in diverse environments.
+Here's how you can effectively scale Forecastle.

+### Deploying Multiple Instances

-You can run multiple instances of forecastle by just deploying them in a different namespace and provided a list of namespaces to look for ingresses.
+**Basic Deployment**: To run multiple Forecastle instances, deploy each instance in a separate namespace.
+Specify a list of namespaces for each instance to monitor ingresses.

-However, if you want flexibility over which applications to show in a specific instance regardless of the namespace, then you need to first configure forecastle instances to be a named instances.
-You can do that by setting `instanceName` in forecastle configuration.
+### Configuring Named Instances for Enhanced Flexibility

+**Named Instance Configuration**: For greater control over which applications are displayed in specific instances (irrespective of their namespaces), configure each Forecastle instance with a unique name using the `instanceName` setting in the Forecastle configuration.

+### Controlling Application Display Across Instances

-Once you have the named instances, you can add `forecastle.stakater.com/instance` annotation to your ingresses to control which application will show in which instance of forecastle.
+**Application-Specific Instance Display**: After naming your instances, use the `forecastle.stakater.com/instance` annotation on your ingresses.
+This annotation dictates which application appears in which Forecastle instance.

-You can also specify multiple instances of forecastle for the same ingress so that it shows up in multiple dashboards.
-For example, you have 2 instances running named `dev-dashboard` and `prod-dashboard`.
-You can add this in the ingress's instance annotation `dev-dashboard,prod-dashboard` and the ingress will come up in both dashboards.
+**Multiple Instance Display**: It's possible for a single application (ingress) to appear in multiple Forecastle dashboards.
+For instance, if you have two instances named dev-dashboard and prod-dashboard, adding `dev-dashboard,prod-dashboard` in the ingress's instance annotation will ensure the application is visible on both dashboards.

+### Helm Deployment Considerations

-When using Helm make sure you set a unique `nameOverride` (default `forecastle`) in the values to prevent conflicts between global resources (`ClusterRole` & `ClusterRoleBinding`).
+**Unique Naming in Helm**: When deploying Forecastle instances via Helm, ensure each instance has a unique `nameOverride` value (default is forecastle).
+This step is crucial to avoid conflicts between global resources like ClusterRole and ClusterRoleBinding.

 ## Help